 Board Pass Rate/Board Review

 The program offers several forms of continuous Board review to insure that our graduates are well-prepared for the exams.
 In addition to our online, case-based curriculum, the program offers a weekly chapter review on major topics in Internal Medicine using ACP Medicine.
-MKSAP review questions are completed in morning report at all of our sites, and the program subscribes to the Scientific American Weekly Curriculum as well as Yale Office Based Medicine Curriculum and Knowledge to Practice.
-Through this subscription, each resident in the program receives a weekly email from Scientific American which includes a short review article along with several Board exam-like review questions.
-Additionally, our Program brings a board review company to UConn each spring to offer our residents a professional board review course without the need to travel.
+MKSAP review questions are completed in morning report at all of our sites.
+A noon conference series presented by faculty has been organized to cover major topics in internal medicine.
+The program also subscribes to Yale Office Based Medicine Curriculum for our ambulatory lecture series.
+Additionally, our program has created a board review course for all senior residents participate in the spring eliminating the need to travel.

 UConn Health provides multiple educational resources that enhance the educational experiences of our residents.
 Our main clinical sites, Hartford Hospital, Saint Francis Hospital, and UConn John Dempsey Hospital have state-of-the-art simulation centers that offer our residents experience in dealing with critical care scenarios in a simulated environment.
 The University’s library provides free online access to most of the major databases and thousands of on-line journals and textbooks.
 Residents may access these databases from home, through use of a proxy server.
 The program also provides a generous book allowance during each year of training which can be used to purchase educational items.
 Additionally, the program offers a stipend of up to $2,000 to be used by residents for travel to an educational meeting once in either the second or third year of the program.
 Finally, if our residents have their abstracts selected for presentation at local, regional, national or international meetings the program offers financial support for printing of posters and additional support for travel arrangements.